kristopherjohnson/MenubarCountdown/README.md

 ## Release Notes

-v2.1 (work in progress)
+v2.1 (2019/11/10)

-- Add scriptable interface for AppleScript and JavaScript.
+- Add scriptable interface for AppleScript and OSA languages.
 - Add service-provider interface for control via the Services menu in other applications.
+- High-resolution menubar icon for Retina displays.
+-
 v2.0 (2019/10/28)

 - Updated for macOS 10.14.4 and newer.